To add a database connection, click on the gear icon in the top right, and navigate to Admin settings > Databases > Add a database.

 Let’s say you have three datasets: foo, bar, and baz.

-- If you have Only these… set, and enter the string
+- To sync bar and baz, select Only these… and enter the string

-- If you have All except… set, and enter the string
+- To sync foo only, select All except… and enter the string

 Note that only the